rayedchow/voomp/README.md

-Other things that I do as a developer is robotics, Minecraft plugin development, game development, and more.
+Other things that I do as a developer is robotics 🤖, Minecraft plugin development 🟩, game development 🎮, and more 🎞.